jordancodes221/smoking-status-tracker/README.md

 ![](images/PatientAlreadyExistsError.png)

 The user is notified when they successfully update an existing patient's information.
-Below, a patient's smoking status is updated from non-smoker to smoker:
+Below, John Smith's smoking status is updated from 'non-smoker' to 'smoker':

 ![](images/UpdateSuccessful.png)